Laboratory of Radioecology

 Ultra high frequency generators are used to study physiological and biochemical reactions of plant organisms to electromagnetic radiation.

-A special climate-controlled phyto-room is used for our controlled vegetation experiments.
+A special climate-controlled phytoroom is where our controlled vegetation experiments take place.

 Apart from that, the lab hosts a range of equipment for sampling and sample preparation (microwave sample extraction system, ovens, muffle furnaces, mills, etc.), radiation monitoring (dosimeters, radiometers, etc.), chemical analyses (potentiometers with electrode sets, vacuum pumps, sand baths, shakers, pure water system, etc.).